existenceexists/replace_color_in_image_with_transparency/README.md

 You may search internet for queries:

 * running Python script on Windows
+* Can I run Linux commands on Windows?
 * command line pipe Windows
 * command line xargs Windows